Estimated reading time: 5 minutes

 What are Ginger Snaps Cookies?

-Growing up in Scottland I was fortunate enough that my mum taught me many traditional recipes in our family.
+Growing up in Scottland, I was fortunate enough that my mum taught me many traditional recipes in our family.

-The twist for my Ginger Snaps is the secret flavouring which turned out fantastic.
-Pat on the shoulder for me.
+The twist for my Ginger Snaps is the secret flavoring, which turned out fantastic.

-Don’t you just love a good secret when reading a recipe?
+Don’t you love a good secret when reading a recipe?

-The big surprise is that for these Ginger Snap Cookies you add a box of Butterscotch Jello to the cookie batter.
+The big surprise is that you add a box of Butterscotch Jello for these Ginger Snap Cookies to the cookie batter.

-Sounds different BUT it works!
+It sounds different, BUT it works!
 Let’s get to it.

 How to make Sugared Butterscotch Ginger Snaps Cookies